osilander/203.311/Week4/Week4.md

 #### Summary Stats with fastp

 Let's use the somewhat aesthetically more pleasing `fastp` program next.
-This program also trims adapters and low quality sequences if you would like.
+This program also trims adapters and low quality sequences (if you would like).
 You should have installed it using the directions above and `mamba`.
 First check if it's properly installed:

 ```bash
 # As usual, we use the --help option to see if the